microsoft/appcenter-sdk-apple/README.md

 	pod 'MobileCenter/MobileCenterDistribute`
 	```

-**NOTE:** If you are using the individual subspecs, you don't need to include `'MobileCenter/MobileCenter'` separately as the other subspecs will pull in this as a dependency anyway.

 2. Run `pod install` to install your newly defined pod, open your `.xcworkspace` and it's time to start the SDK and make use of the Mobile Center services.

 ## 3. Start the SDK